FatahChan/educatly-task/README.md

 If you want to render the `Load more` style of pagination, render the post listing from `blog-post-listing-view-load-more.tsx`

+The toggle switch was added last minute, so it was not tested

 ## Demo
 [Demo Lik](https://educatly-task-omega.vercel.app/)